Get Out: Plot

-On a suburban street at night, a black man walks alone, talking on the phone.
-A car pulls up to the curb beside him; sensing trouble, the man starts to walk away.
-A person wearing a helmet tackles and subdues the man, drags him into the car, and drives away.
+On a suburban street at night, a Black man walks alone, talking on his phone.
+After a car approaches him, the man, sensing trouble, attempts to escape, but is subdued, dragged into the car and driven away.

-Chris Washington, a black photographer, travels to upstate New York for a weekend getaway to meet the family of his white girlfriend, Rose Armitage.
-On the way, they hit a deer, and Rose defends Chris when the officer asks for his ID as he was not driving.
-He has uncomfortable conversations with Rose's parents, Dean, a neurosurgeon, and Missy, a psychiatrist.
-Later, Rose's brother Jeremy arrives, and Chris observes eerie behavior from the family's black servants, Georgina and Walter.
+Six months later, Black photographer Chris Washington travels to upstate New York for a weekend getaway to meet the family of his white girlfriend, Rose Armitage.
+Upon arrival, he has uncomfortable conversations with Rose's father Dean, a neurosurgeon, and mother Missy, a psychiatrist.
+Later, Rose's brother Jeremy arrives, and Chris observes eerie behavior from the family's Black staff, Georgina and Walter.

-Missy tricks Chris into having a hypnotherapy session with her, using the sound of a spoon stirring in a teacup as a hypnotic trigger, ostensibly to cure his smoking addiction.
-While in a trance, Chris reveals that his mother was killed in a hit-and-run when he was a child, and he feels guilty because he waited too long to call for help.
-At Missy's prompting, Chris' consciousness falls into a dark void she calls the "sunken place", where his body becomes temporarily paralyzed.
-The next morning, Chris no longer has a desire to smoke.
+Missy manipulates Chris into an individual hypnotherapy session, using the sound of a spoon stirring in a teacup as a hypnotic trigger, ostensibly to cure his smoking habit.
+While entranced, he reveals that his mother died in a hit-and-run when he was 11 years old; he feels partially responsible, as he delayed calling for help.
+At Missy's prompting, his consciousness falls into a dark void she dubs the "sunken place", where his body becomes temporarily paralyzed.
+The next morning, he finds that he no longer has a desire to smoke.

-Dozens of wealthy white guests arrive for the Armitages' annual get-together, and their remarks about Chris cause him to feel uncomfortable.
-Chris meets a blind art dealer, Jim Hudson, who takes an interest in his photography, and Logan King, another black man.
-Like Walter and Georgina, Logan behaves unnaturally, and he is married to a white woman thirty years older than him.
-When Chris photographs Logan, the camera flash causes Logan to become hysterical, rushing at Chris and frantically lashing out at him, telling him to "get out".
-Logan is taken away by Dean, who later claims Logan had a seizure.
+Dozens of wealthy white guests arrive for the Armitages' annual get-together and continually make uncomfortable remarks toward Chris.
+Chris meets blind art dealer Jim Hudson, who takes an interest in his photography, and a Black man named Logan King.
+Like Walter and Georgina, Logan behaves unnaturally, and is married to a white woman thirty years his senior.
+When Chris photographs Logan with flash on, Logan lunges toward Chris, frantically telling him to "get out."
+Dean removes him, later explaining the sudden erratic behavior as a seizure.